geogardenclub/geogardenclub.github.io/docs/user-guide/define-a-garden.md

 ## Add plantings

-Now that you have a garden with at least one bed you can add plantings.
-You can add plantings to your garden by navigating into the **Details Screen** for that garden by tapping on the **+Planting** floating button to open the **Create Planting Screen.**
+Now that you have a garden with at least one bed, you can add plantings.
+You add plantings to your garden by navigating into the **Details Screen** for that garden by tapping on the **+Planting** floating button to open the **Create Planting Screen.**

 <video controls width="300">
   <source src="/img/user-guide/create-planting.mp4"/>